Code-Institute-Submissions/latinmix-fitness/README.md

    Used to import “Abhaya Libre” and “Open Sans” fonts.
 - [Fonts Awesome v5.15](https://fontawesome.com/):

-   Used to include Social Media Icons on the footer.
+   Used to include Social Media Icons on the footer and pointer at "Find your plan" button.
 - [Hover.css](https://ianlunn.github.io/Hover/):

-   Used for hover effect on classes card of Home page.
+   Used for hover effect on classes cards and "Find your plan" button on Home page.

 ### Programs
 - [Clip Studio Paint](https://www.clipstudio.net/en/):